Code-Institute-Submissions/TravelSafeMalariaMap/README.md

 # Travel safe-Vaccination map

-The aim of my project is to show the user what vaccines are recommended to take before going to a specific country.
+The aim of my project is to show the user what type of prevention it is recommended in different countries.
  It uses the google map to show where this country is.

 ----
 ## UX

 The goal of the project is to be informative and easy to read.
-Different colors are used to illustrate the four groups of vaccines.
-From green to red the colors illustrate the transition from smaller amount of vaccines to bigger amount.
+Different colors are used to illustrate the three types of prevention types of prevention measures.
+From green to orange the colors illustrate the transition from simple prevention method sto more advannced ones.

 ----
 ## Wireframe